Battle of Ahvenkoski: Battle at Ahvenkoski

 The next ten days were quiet, as the fighting was focused north of Loviisa in the Eastern Uusimaa region.
 On 22 April the Germans moved up to Ahvenkoski and attacked the next morning.
-The battle lasted two days, but they were not able to break through the Red lines.
+The battle lasted two days, but the Germans were not able to break through the Red lines.
 On 25 April, the Reds left their positions on the western side of the Kymi river and retreated across it, destroying bridges behind them.
 The Germans occupied the trenches on the western side of the Kymi river, and the battle paused for the next eight days.

 The Reds' front in Karelia collapsed after the Battle of Vyborg (Viipuri) on 29 April and they suffered a decisive loss at the Battle of Lahti.
 This meant that the Kymi valley region was now the last Red stronghold.
 A ceasefire was established on 3 May, and the parties started negotiations for a Red surrender.

 Red Finland surrenders

 The Reds in Kymenlaakso started surrendering on 4 May, first in the village of Inkeroinen in Anjalankoski.
 The same evening the Whites entered Kotka, where 4,000 Reds surrendered with hardly any resistance.
 The last Reds left were now the 800–900 fighters in Ahvenkoski.
 The negotiations in Ahvenkoski were mediated by foreign representatives based in Kotka.
 The Red delegation was led by Juho Kaven, a 24-year-old carpenter from Malmi, Helsinki.
-The Finnish Whites demanded an unconditional surrender, but according to the agreement concluded with the Germans, the individual soldiers would be released and only the leaders would be made prisoners.
+The Finnish Whites demanded an unconditional surrender, but according to the agreement concluded with the Germans, the individual soldiers were to be released and only the leaders made prisoners.
 The Reds were to surrender their weapons by 6 p.m. on 5 May at the latest.

 The surrender became effective at midday of 5 May, as 800 Reds marched behind their commander Oskar Vinter towards the German lines on the western bank of the Kymi river.
 After crossing the Rajasilta ("border bridge"), they surrendered their weapons.
 Despite the agreement, the Red fighters were not released.
 After capturing the Reds, the Whites separated the staff members, platoon leaders and trade union activists from the crowd, and took them to the Svartholm fortress, where they were immediately shot.
 The rest were kept overnight in the Vähä-Ahvenkoski village, and then transported to various White prison camps in Southern Finland.
 The following week, the Whites executed nearly 300 Reds in Kymi valley.